grafana/writers-toolkit/docs/sources/writing-guide/markdown-guide/index.md

 This follows the format `![alt text](URL)`.

+Alternatively, you can use the [figure shortcode]({{< relref "../shortcodes/#figure-shortcode" >}} if you need more image options, such as adding captions or controlling the image size.

-Within Markdown, HTML is valid and to be used sparingly:
+Within Markdown, HTML is valid, but should be used sparingly:

 ```html
 <img